birgander2/PyRAT/README.md

 processing for speed and memory efficiency, a powerful batch system and a Qt-based GUI.
 It is expandable by plugins without deep knowledge of framework itself.

+## Requirements

+Pyrat is developed in Python 3.
+It does _not_ run under Python 2.
+Required python packages are specified in the file _requirements.txt_.
+We recommend using the Anaconda Python distribution.
+With Anaconda, you can create and activate a pyrat-compatible virtual environment with the commands:

+    conda env create -f requirements.txt -n pyrat source activate pyrat

+Basically all developments are done on a Linux system.
+As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested.

 ## Installation

 **Compile / build:** This is needed if you want to benefit from some fast cython modules.
 However,